Why I started Flex Collars?

 What Worked

 When she told me it was possible with modern low-stimulation e-collar training, I almost didn’t believe her… but I was desperate to try.
-Lucy recommended I call Richard and Jodie at Enrich K9 (Instagram: @enrich .k9), a Prey Drive and Recall specialist in Surrey, UK.
+Lucy recommended I call the local Prey Drive and Recall specialist who trains dogs with an e-collar.

 The transformation was magical.
-Richard had Barry responding beautifully in under 20 minutes.
-It then took him three more days to train me how to use the tools properly (apparently, humans are the slower learners!).
-On the final day, we did the ultimate test: a walk through Petworth Park with around 300 wild deer grazing everywhere.
-Barry saw them, looked at me, and chose to come back every single time.
+The trainer had Barry responding to an e-collar in under 20 minutes.
+It then took him three more days to train me how to use the tools properly :-) .
+On the final day, Barry and I hold an exam.
+We went to Petworth Park with around 300 wild deer roaming free.
+Barry saw them and wanted to chase, but responded to the stim and came back to me.
+That was a breakthrough.

-That experience changed everything for us.
-Richard and Jodie, as well as other e-collar trainers, are doing a fantastic job – they save dog lives, save the livestock and give the dog’s owner control in any situation (hence peace of mind).
+The e-collar training changed everything for us.
+Responsible e-collar trainers do a fantastic job – they save dog lives, save the livestock and give the dog’s owner control in any situation.

 How We Started Flex Collars